ProgramCommunication Management Program

 He holds a doctorate in Education from UCLA (2014) where he conducted a cultural history of the production and pedagogy of LGBT-themed, made-for-TV movies over the past four decades from That Certain Summer (1972) to The Normal Heart (2014).
 His advisors/committee included Douglas Kellner, John Caldwell, and Leah Lievrouw.
 In 2004, he earned his Masters in Cinema Studies from NYU.

-CMGT 552: Visual Storytelling - the management of scripted film and tv/web series development, production, marketing, and distribution
+CMGT 552: Visual Storytelling - describes the management of feature film and scripted television development, production, and marketing and includes the production of an original scripted web series.